2.5 Student Rights and Responsibilities

 A. Students should consider very carefully the consequences of a decision to withhold directory information.
 A privacy block will call for the college or District to not release this directory information.
 Therefore, any future requests for such information from non-institutional persons or organizations will be refused.

-2. Students may request their college to withhold the sharing of directory information by filing out a request to withhold directory information form and submitting that form to the college Admission & Records Office/Enrollment Services.
+2. Students may request their college to withhold the sharing of directory information by filling out a request to withhold directory information form and submitting that form to the college Admission & Records Office/Enrollment Services.

 3. Directory information is considered public information.
 At any Maricopa County Community College, directory information is defined as a student's: